ironsketch/theEmotionsofBooks/README.md

 I imported the scikit learns Stochastic Gradient Descent.
 I set of the classifier and I train my data on whether it is or is not the emotion I am looking for and then fit my data.
 To test if it is classifying correctly I then use scikits predict method to see if it predicts correctly.
 Which, if I have more than 3 instances, it always predicts correctly.
 Any less and errors occur.

+## How to use:
+You need to tell the program what folder or file you want it to look at.
+And for training (so far how I have built this) you need to label your files with and underscore and the name of the emotion.
+For ex, meow_joy.txt

+Your files need to be txt.

+Example runs:

+python3 bookEmotion.py meow_joy.txt
+python3 bookEmotion.py /train

+That's as far as I have gotten with this.
+More to come!